Knut Folkerts

-Knut Detlef Folkerts (born 1 January 1952 in Singen, Baden-Württemberg, Germany) is a former member of the terrorist group, the Red Army Faction (RAF).
+Knut Detlef Folkerts (born 1 January 1952 in Singen, West Germany) is a former member of the terrorist group Red Army Faction (RAF).

 In 1977 he was sentenced to 20 years in prison in the Netherlands for murder.
 Later he was convicted and sentenced to life imprisonment in West Germany for crimes including the murder of public prosecutor Siegfried Buback: however he was then released from prison in 1995 when doubts were raised about the reliability of the original conviction in Germany.

 Time with the RAF and arrest

 Folkerts was sentenced in a Frankfurt court together with Willy-Peter Stoll for the robbery of a firearms business on 1 July 1977.
 In an interview in 2007 he denied any involvement.

-On 22 September 1977 Folkerts and Elisabeth von Dyck set out to return a car to a Dutch car rental business in Utrecht.
+On 22 September 1977, Folkerts and Elisabeth von Dyck set out to return a car to a Dutch car rental business in Utrecht.
 The car had been rented by Sigrid Sternebeck and used in connection with the kidnapping and murder of Hanns Martin Schleyer.
 The surroundings were under surveillance and the police tried to arrest Folkerts.
 Folkerts fatally shot Dutch policeman Arie Kranenburg (born 10 June 1931) and seriously wounded a second officer.
 Folkerts was arrested, Elisabeth von Dyck, originally mistaken for Brigitte Mohnhaupt, managed to escape.

 The German authorities offered Folkerts a new identity in the USA and one million Deutschmarks if he agreed to betray the hiding place of Hanns Martin Schleyer.
 Folkerts claimed later that the BKA at the same time threatened him with hanging if he rejected the offer.

 Trials and imprisonment

 Knut Folkerts was sentenced in Utrecht to 20 years in prison for the murder of Arie Kranenburg.
 After one year in Dutch custody however he was transferred to Germany where he faced further serious charges.
-On 31 July 1980 he was sentenced in Stuttgart to two life terms in prison for the murder of public prosecutor Siegfried Buback and his two bodyguards, for forming a terrorist organisation and for the robbery at the firearms business in Frankfurt am Main.
+On 31 July 1980, he was sentenced in Stuttgart to two life terms in prison for the murder of public prosecutor Siegfried Buback and his two bodyguards, for forming a terrorist organisation and for the robbery at the firearms business in Frankfurt am Main.

-On 16 October 1995 he was released early.
+On 16 October 1995, he was released early.
 Former RAF-members had stated that Folkerts had been in Amsterdam at the time of the murder, and so was not involved directly in the action.
 In May 2007 Folkerts said in an interview with Spiegel magazine, that he knew about the Red Army Faction plan to kill Siegfried Buback, but he was not directly involved.
 The lawyer Michael RosenthaI, interviewed by the news magazine Der Spiegel in 2007, reiterated doubts about the reliability of witnesses who had testified to having seen Folkerts at the scene of the crime.